MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell.md

 - NOCSH
 ms.custom:
 ms.assetid: 054c16e6-9fd1-4e85-a0e6-81788b8410ea
-description: "Summary: Use Office 365 PowerShell to manage Skype for Business Online policies, per-user policies, and meeting settings."
+description: "Summary: Use PowerShell for Microsoft 365 to manage Skype for Business Online policies, per-user policies, and meeting settings."
 ---

-# Manage Skype for Business Online with Office 365 PowerShell
+# Manage Skype for Business Online with PowerShell for Microsoft 365

 One of the primary tasks of any Skype for Business Online administrator is managing policies.
-Although you can accomplish some of these tasks in the Microsoft 365 admin center, other tasks are much quicker and easier in Office 365 PowerShell.
+Although you can accomplish some of these tasks in the Microsoft 365 admin center, other tasks are much quicker and easier in PowerShell for Microsoft 365.

 ## Before you start